Friend... from afar. Delicacy... from dinner table. |

 Living in America, one fish that we generally do not consume is shark.
 The most popular type of shark sold is Mako, a 12- to 14 foot aggressive and athletic little Chondrichthye found in tropical waters.
 Mako is sold as a boneless steak, very similar in taste and texture as swordfish.
 For those who do not enjoy fish due to its “fishy consistency” or smell, shark is a wonderful alternative since it is a more substantial and “thicker” fish.

-(Notice the "flaking" pattern - this appears
+Grilled Shark Steak - Close-up (Notice the "flaking" pattern - this appears when the Shark is cooked) |

 The easiest manner, and best in my opinion, to cook shark is on the grill.
 The taste of fresh, beautiful charcoal marks on a plump steak cannot be fabricated in another manner other than the grill.
 In order to cook shark properly, use the most basic seasonings and oils… salt, cayenne pepper and extra virgin olive oil.
 That is it, folks.
 Individuals often make the mistake of over-powering proteins with excessive and unnecessary amenities which actually deter from the star-of-the-show produce.
 The best advice that I can give you when cooking?
 Keep it simple and clean.
 Use organic when given the option.
 Take your time in preparation.
 Cook with confidence and love.
 Wow with presentation.
 In the end, those around the table far outweigh the importance of any meal.
 Should cooking celebrate artistic art on the plate, foster creativity and promote experimentation of powerful tastes?
 Absolutely.
 But to me, the best and most important aspects about the culinary arts is that cooking should be used to fuel your body with healthy foods and shared with family and friends.